hbc/Intro-to-Unix/lessons/03_loops_and_scripts.md

 ### The `basename` command

 Before we get started on creating more complex scripts, we want to introduce you to a command that will be useful for future scripting.
-The `basename` command is used for extracting the base name of a file, which is accomplished using string splitting.
-Let's try an example,by first moving back to your home directory:
+The `basename` command is used for extracting the base name of a file, which is accomplished using string splitting to strip the directory and any suffix from filenames.
+Let's try an example, by first moving back to your home directory:

 	$ cd

 The we will run the `basename` command on one of the FASTQ files.
-Bes ure to specify the path to the file:
+Be sure to specify the path to the file:

 	$ basename unix_workshop/raw_fastq/Mov10_oe_1.subset.fq

 What is returned to you?
-The command has trimmed off the path, leaving only the filename.
-Now, suppose we wanted to also trim characters from the other end (i.e. remove `.fq` leaving only the file *base name*).
-We can do this by adding a parameter to the command to specify what string we want trimmed.
+The filename was split into the path `unix_workshop/raw_fastq/` and the filename.
+The command returns only the filename.
+Now, suppose we wanted to also trim off the file extension (i.e. remove `.fq` leaving only the file *base name*).
+We can do this by adding a parameter to the command to specify what string of characters we want trimmed.

 	$ basename unix_workshop/raw_fastq/Mov10_oe_1.subset.fq .fq